The Appeals Process

 After the Hearing

-After the hearing is concluded and after the Appeals Tribunal has had time to thoroughly consider the evidence that was presented at the hearing, a written decision will be prepared.
-The decision will be mailed to each party from Jefferson City.
+After the hearing is concluded and after the referee has had time to consider the evidence that was presented at the hearing, a written decision will be prepared, and mailed to each party from Jefferson City.

 Notice to Claimants

-Special Needs: If you have special needs addressed by the Americans with Disabilities Act, notify us at the address or telephone number below as soon as you are aware that an appeal has been filed.
+Special Needs: If you have special needs addressed by the Americans with Disabilities Act or require translation services, notify us at the address or telephone number below as soon as you are aware that an appeal has been filed.

 Division of Employment Security